waifa/desktopprayertimes/README.md

 # desktopprayertimes
 An electron app that allows you to see the prayer times on your desktop.

-Run
+To run the app, first install electron.
 ```
 npm install electron
 ```
-inside of prayertime directory to setup.

-Then run
+Then run start the application via the `start` call.
 ```
 npm start
 ```
-to start the application.